Civlac/SRWLED-Wiki/Reactive-Animations.md

 1. Intensity.

 ### ASound16
-Blast/fade a single frequency assigned colour to the beat (err, really detected peak).
+Blast/fade a single frequency assigned limited palette of perlin noise to the beat (err, really detected peak).

 **Sliders used:**
 1. Speed: Adjustable fade rate.
 Keep it high.